 - My bestie, Emma, flew in from the Netherlands to spend the weekend with me.

-- a) She gifted me a Marc Jacobs perfume on top of jetting across the continent because her generosity drives her to insanity.
+- a) She gifted me a Marc Jacobs perfume on top of jetting across the continent because her generosity drives her to the point of irrationality.

 - The second we left the airport, we experienced the heartwarming kindness of the Irish.
 From understanding bus drivers to observant and concerned locals on the streets, the Irish had our backs.
 (Read: we didn’t know how public transit worked, and we couldn’t find our accommodations, but all turned out just fine…)